Come live and work in a National Park!

 Please contact Volunteer Coordinator Annie Gilliland by e-mail or call (775) 234-7523 for more information.
 Check back often for updated volunteer opportunities.

 Volunteers may assist in tracking, restoration, telemetry, fish, and various wildlife projects.

 Interested in exploring your national park?
 Come immerse yourself in this magnificent wilderness - maybe you can be part of the next big discovery here at Great Basin!
-We especially need volunteers for our annual BioBlitz.
+Our Lint and Restoration Camp is very popular, and we especially need volunteers for our annual BioBlitz.

 Interpretation & Education

 Jump start your NPS career by presenting interpretive and educational programs.